cjblomqvist/vue-ontop/README.md

 Albeit it's a little bit rough and unclear at the moment, I very much accept contributions - as long as they adhere to the vision and principles.

+## Todo
+* Add package.json - and secure vue-ontop as name in npm
+* Do everything required to add vue-ontop to awesome-vue and request it to be added.
+See https://github.com/vuejs/awesome-vue/blob/master/CONTRIBUTING.md for details.
+* Finalize planned features
+* Add more ready-made headers/styles for different tyopes of ontop-content (plain overlay, modal, dialog, lightbox, popup, slidein, etc.)
+* Add demo page using GitHub pages?
+* Add proper build and distribution pipeline (through local build)

 ## Vision
 Provide base structure for any type of content dynamically shown on top of page content;
 * Modals